tirans/rmidi/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Install the pre-commit hook as described above
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

-6. Open a Pull Request
+**Note**: You don't need to worry about incrementing the version number.
+This is handled automatically by GitHub Actions when your changes are merged to the master branch.